aws-solutions-library-samples/osml-cdk-constructs/README.md

 # OSML CDK Constructs

-This project demonstrates a CDK Construct Library which includes the constructs that make up the OversightML (OSML) solutions's AWS infrastructure.
+This project demonstrates a CDK Construct Library which includes the constructs that make up the OversightML (OSML) solution's AWS infrastructure.
 This package may also be consumed by using the [NPM package](https://www.npmjs.com/package/osml-cdk-constructs).

 ## Table of Contents